-The test will consist of a combination of any or all of the following: matching of terms and definitions, true / false questions, multiple-choice and short essays.
+The test will consist of a combination of any or all of the following: matching of terms and definitions, true / false questions, multiple-choice and essay.
 Questions may include diagram fragments to test your knowledge of diagram syntax and meaning.
-Seventy-five minutes will be allotted for the test.
+The exam period will be allotted for the test.